-• The guide star must be brighter than $K = 10^m$ in off-axis mode.

-- The separation of the guide star from the science target must be between 4 and 60 arcsec for off-axis Coudé guiding with CIAO. - Seeing ≤ 1.1 arcsec and coherence time > 1.5 ms, both at 500 nm. - CIAO cannot be used in the GRAVITY dual-field wide mode.
+- The guide star must be brighter than $K = 10^m$ in off-axis mode. - The separation of the guide star from the science target must be between 4 and 60 arcsec for off-axis Coudé guiding with CIAO. - Seeing ≤ 1.1 arcsec and coherence time $> 1.5\,\mathrm{ms}$, both at 500 nm. - CIAO cannot be used in the GRAVITY dual-field wide mode.

 The respective AO system is selected using the keyword COU.AG.TYPE in the acquisition template.
-By default (COU.AG.TYPE = $ADAPT_OPT$) MACAO will be used for the UTs, which is equivalent to specifically setting COU.AG.TYPE = DEFAULT.
-For CIAO off-axis guiding, COU.AG.TYPE must be set to $IR_AO_OFFAXIS$, with no impact on the sensitivity of GRAVITY.
+By default (COU.AG.TYPE = $ADAPT_OPT$) MACAO will be used for the UTs.For CIAO off-axis guiding, COU.AG.TYPE must be set to $IR_AO_OFFAXIS$, with no impact on the sensitivity of GRAVITY.
 See also Sect.
 3.1.